Carlebach movement: The movement today

 The Carlebach movement does not have a centralized leadership, and no legal entity represents the movement at large.
-Also, the movement is not homogenous; while Carlebach's initial following was composed mostly of former non-Orthodox Jews, today, his followers originate from various Orthodox communities, including Hasidic ones.
+Also, the movement is not homogeneous; while Carlebach's initial following consisted mostly of former non-Orthodox Jews, today, his followers originate from various Orthodox communities, including ultra-Orthodox ones.
 Carlebach followers are located around the world, usually near existing Orthodox communities.

 Carlebach synagogues

 Since Carlebach's death, a number of Orthodox synagogues have adapted their liturgical style to incorporate Carlebach tunes and customs.
 In some cases, synagogues are formed exclusively for this purpose, and have attracted Jews from non-Carlebach communities.
 There are believed to be over 100 Carlebach synagogues around the world.